 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the City's basic financial statements.
-The individual nonmajor fund schedule is presented for purposes of additional analysis and is not a required part of the basic financial statements.
+The combining and individual fund financial statements and schedules are presented for purposes of additional analysis and are not a required part of the basic financial statements.
 The introductory section and statistical section are also presented for purposes of additional analysis and are not a required part of the basic financial statements.